abuhanifornob/Docs-of-JS-Libraries-Framework/JavaScript/README.md

 68. How to use the javaScript callback function?
 69. Explain closure in JavaScript?
 70. Explain passed by value and passed by reference?
+71. What is call Stack
+72. Tel us about try-catsh
+73. Name Some console API's
+74. What is Syntax Error
+75. When do we get Reference error
+76. a.
+What is Worng with the code below. var foo;
+	console.log(foo.bar);
+   b.What type of error will the code generate
+   c.
+What is the correct wat to write the code

  ```